kannans89/RustRepo/08_Strings/08_Strings.md

 ## Concatenation of Strings with + operator

-Concatenate string means we will add two string objects and return a new string object.
+A string value can be appended to another string.
+This is called concatenation or interpolation.
+The result of string concatenation is a new string object.
-+ operator interanlly uses an *add* method .
-Syntax of this add function takes two parameters.First parameter is a self that is String object itself and second parameter is a reference of second string object.
+The *+* operator internally uses an *add* method .
+Syntax of this add function takes two parameters.First parameter is *self* i.e. String object itself and the second parameter is a reference of the second string object.
+This is shown below-

   ```rust
   //add function